woc-hack/hackathon-pittsburgh-2019/venue.md

 # Travel

-Pittsuburgh International Airport
+Pittsburgh International Airport

-Bus/Uber/Taxi to CMU
+Bus/Lyft/Uber/Taxi to CMU

 # Several options for the hotels: